Financial Times Ranking 2023

 PwC's commitment to EDHEC goes beyond education.
 Every year, for instance, the company sponsors events such as the renowned EDHEC Sailing Cup.

-- Evaluate companies and master key financial management decisions in an international environment
+- evaluate companies and master key financial management decisions

 BUILDING YOUR CAREER PATH